Home » How To » Coaxial Cable

 • Cable thickness.

-Typically, the more influential the feeder, the more shielding layers used, the thicker the center core, and the more reliable the insulation.
+Generally, a more influential feeder has more shielding layers, a thicker center core, and more reliable insulation.
 However, this is only a rough guide.
 A high-quality, thin cord may be better suited for installation than a thick, low-quality cord.

 • The material of the center core.

-Also read: How to boost TV antenna signal
+Also read: How to boost a TV antenna signal.

 what is coaxial cable used for